 If you thought you lived and breathed Curling, think again.
-Bobby is recent graduate of Physical and Health Education, the full-time General Manager of the North Bay Granite Club, a trained Level 3 Curling and Tennis Coach, Pro Shop Owner, and Curler (2017 Northern Ontario Travelers Club Champion).
-Ray is also behind the NOCA's Facebook and Twitter pages; follow along @curlnoca.
+Bobby is a graduate of Physical and Health Education, the full-time General Manager of the North Bay Granite Club, a trained Level 3 Curling and Tennis Coach, and player (2017 Northern Ontario Travelers Club Champion).
+Ray is also behind the NOCA's social media pages; follow along @curlnoca.

 The Head Ice Technician at the North Bay Granite Club is building an extensive Championship resume as of late, contributing to teams that have prepared and maintained quality playing conditions for the 2015 Canadian Mixed Curling Championship, 2017 Scotties Tournament of Hearts, and 2018 Ford World Women's Curling Championship.

 FUN FACT!
 Before moving to North Bay Bruno cultivated his mastery of Ice Making in Hornepayne; a small Northern Ontario community.